jairsjunior/discourse-oauth2-basic/README.md

 included out of the box and you don't need this plugin.
 You can also look for other login providers in our [Github Repo](https://github.com/discourse).

+## Changes of this Fork
+- Create User in background at `after_authenticate` method to bypass the confirmation on first access
+- Hide the Create Account Button using CSS rule

 ## Usage